TvDragon/basic_platformer_cpp/README.md

 		chmod a+x Basic_Platformer-x86_64.AppImage

-4. If you use Windows then you need to open the windows folder then plays folder and double click on play.exe to play the game
+4. If you use Windows then you need to open the folder you just unzipped then play folder and double click on play.exe to play the game

 ## Controls